 Finish writing your song

-Don’t be afraid to fail – creative types, whether their artists, musicians or performers have the tendency to not show off anything until its complete and mastered.
+Don’t be afraid to fail – creative types, whether they’re artists, musicians or performers have the tendency to not show off anything until its complete and mastered.
 This is natural because you want to show off your best work but it also holds people back from getting great feedback, feedback that can elevate your work even higher.
 Don’t think of putting a work in progress and getting feedback as any negative or failure, just an opportunity to get better.
 Songs are never “complete”, even after they are written, recorded and distributed.
 They’ll live on as long as you’re playing them and people are listening to them, don’t be afraid to let them evolve with you.

 We’re all in a tough place right now.
 All over the world, we live through different experiences, speak different languages, fight different struggles, but one